 - Listen to his or her feedback.
 Is your budget reasonable?
 Is this designer willing to work with you on a project that fits your budget?

-Before you move forward, make sure you have a written contract that specifies costs, the process for change orders and a timeline.
+Before you move forward, make sure you have a written contract that specifies costs, the process for changed orders, and a timeline.

 Landscape Designer Facts and Information